 Prescription drug advertising is subject to federal, state and foreign regulations.
 In the United States, the FDA regulates prescription drug promotion, including direct-to-consumer advertising.
 Prescription drug promotion materials must be submitted to the FDA in conjunction with their first use.
 Any distribution of prescription drug products and pharmaceutical samples must comply with the U.S. Prescription Drug Marketing Act, a part of the U.S. Federal Food, Drug and Cosmetic Act.
 Once a product is approved, its manufacture is subject to comprehensive and continuing regulations by the FDA.
-The FDA regulations require the products be manufactured in specific approved facilities and in accordance with current good manufacturing practices, and NDA holders must list their products and register their manufacturing establishments with the FDA.
-These regulations also impose certain organizational, procedural and documentation requirements with respect to manufacturing and quality assurance activities.
-Drug manufacturers and other entities involved in the manufacture and distribution of approved drugs are subject to periodic unannounced inspections by the FDA and certain state agencies for compliance with current good manufacturing practice and other laws.
-NDA holders using contract manufacturers laboratories or packagers are responsible for the selection and monitoring of qualified firms.
+The FDA regulations require the products be manufactured in specific approved facilities and in accordance with current good manufacturing practices, and NDA holders must list their products and register their manufacturing and quality assurance activities.
+Drug manufacturers and other entities involved in the manufacture and distribution of approved drugs are subject to periodic unannounced inspections by the FDA and certain state agencies for compliance with current good manufacturing practices using contract manufacturers laboratories or packagers are responsible for the selection and monitoring of qualified firms.
 These firms are subject to inspections by the FDA at any time, and the discovery of violative conditions could result in enforcement actions that interrupt the operation of any such facilities or the ability to distribute products manufactured, processed or tested by them.